 - Future medical treatment when your burn injury requires multiple surgeries with extensive recovery time or results in a permanent disability or condition requiring around-the-clock care for life

-- Lost wages for missing work due to injury, treatment, and recovery
+- Lost wages for missing work due to treatment and recovery

-- Future lost wages when a severe burn injury causes extensive damage which prevents you from returning to your job or requires you to reduce your hours.
+- Future lost wages when a severe burn causes extensive damage which prevents you from returning to your job or requires you to reduce your hours

 - Pain and suffering